 - How come their family seems to be so functional and healthy… why was I born into this mess?

 - Why am I tempted in a same-sex way… how come I got stuck with this?

 - Really God… really?
 My son/daughter is struggling with this?
 Why are you allowing this trial when none of my friends’ kids are wrestling this way?

 - No!
-No God… I do NOT want to walk with a husband bound up in sexual addiction.
+No, God, I do not want to walk with a husband bound up in sexual addiction.
 Give me some other trial like the one that ____ or____ or____ has in her marriage.
-Why do you let them have it so easy in their marriage, and mine is a mess?
+Why do you let them have it so easy in their marriage while mine is a mess?

 Consider how you struggle—successfully and, at times, unsuccessfully—with G.I.G Disorder.
-What do you need to believe, in your own life, in order to be at peace with the story God has written, and is still writing, for you?
+What do you need to believe in order to be at peace with the story God has written, and is still writing, for you?